Here’s a summary of the key points from the article “Effective Investigations Explained: The Art of Inquiry”:

 3. Identifying Inconsistencies: Gently probe inconsistencies in narratives, seeking clarification without judgment.

-4. Verifying Information and Corroborating Evidence: Seek supporting evidence through documents, witness testimonies, or digital records to strengthen the case.
+4. Verifying Information and Corroborating Evidence: To strengthen the case, seek supporting evidence through documents, witness testimonies, or digital records.

 5. Maintaining Neutrality: Avoid expressing personal opinions or beliefs, ensuring an objective and unbiased approach.